 The industry is now making an effort to have all devices communicate seamlessly with each other, which is good for consumers but leads to large networks with a mixed set of devices from different vendors.
 From a device perspective, you cannot trust device quality in the same network.
 Imagine a situation where a well-known brand provides a light gateway starting kit, and the consumer extends it with a non-brand device.
 Brand devices are becoming unstable due to the unexpected data in the protocol, but the non-brand device works perfectly fine.
 It’s important to ensure that devices work in all unexpected conditions in a network with a mix of different devices.

 Defensics is a comprehensive, powerful, and automated black-box solution supporting most smart home wireless and IoT protocols, in addition to more than 300 other protocols.
 Defensics is a generational fuzzer that knows the protocol you’re testing.
 All our wireless testing can be done over-the-air (OTA) against a boxed device without the need for source code access.
 If you are interested in integrating fuzz testing into your CI/CD pipeline, Defensics allows headless test integration via a Jenkins plugin, CLI, and the REST API.
 All three integration interfaces allow a basic workflow of configuring the fuzzer, running and tracking test progress, and exporting test reports.

 If you want to implement a secure and reliable smart home device, you must have protocol fuzz testing on your checklist, and with Defensics, you can add a checkmark to that list.

-Kari Hulkko is part of the Synopsys Defensics team.
+Kari Hulkko is a senior software engineer on the Defensics team at Synopsys.
 He brings over 16 years of experience from various embedded and Linux development projects.
 Currently, he is focusing on fuzzing WLAN and IoT protocols.
 In his spare time, Kari plays Ultimate Frisbee.